-Anyone towing a trailer owned by the SCA or one of its branches shall be a member of the Society in good standing, and tows the trailer at their own risk.
-Agreements to store and tow the trailer must be made in writing in advance between the member storing or towing the trailer for each trip and the branch owning the trailer.
+7.9b Anyone towing a trailer owned by the SCA or one of its branches shall be a member of the Society in good standing, and tows the trailer at their own risk.

+7.9c Agreements to store and tow the trailer must be made in writing in advance between the member storing or towing the trailer for each trip and the branch owning the trailer.
 Each agreement should include specifications of time-frames and calculation for any expense reimbursement.
 Each trip should be considered round-trip, and the member towing the trailer is responsible for its return at the end of the trip, unless otherwise specified in the agreement.

-Trailers must always be loaded in compliance with the trailer's maximum gross trailer weight rating, maximum tongue weight rating, and load balancing instructions.
+7.9d Trailers must always be loaded in compliance with the trailer's maximum gross trailer weight rating, maximum tongue weight rating, and load balancing instructions.
 Trailers must be attached to a towing vehicle rated for that type of trailer.
 Trailers must be attached using all legally required attachments and restraints and working electrical connections.

-If there is available capacity in the trailer after the branch property is loaded, and there is desire to transport additional personal property in the trailer, it is allowable that additional personal property owned by branch members is placed in the trailer.
+7.9e If there is available capacity in the trailer after the branch property is loaded, and there is desire to transport additional personal property in the trailer, it is allowable that additional personal property owned by branch members is placed in the trailer.
 Any personal property is loaded into the trailer at the property owner's risk.

+8. Prohibited Activities

+The branch may not engage in any activities that are prohibited by Kingdom or Society.
+Prohibited activities include (but are not limited to):

+Raffles and on-line auctions

+Fireworks, purchase, ownership or sale of fireworks by the branch is prohibited.
+Note that the purchase of professional fireworks services is permitted, with approval by the Board of Directors (SCA Inc.).
+Request for approval must be submitted through Kingdom Seneschal and Kingdom Exchequer who will contact Society Superiors for instructions.

+9. (Policy on Sales Tax?)

+A policy on sales tax is required if any activity requires the collection of state/local sales tax for event admissions, fundraisers, silent auctions, etc. Also there needs to be a policy if collecting sales tax from vendors.
+(Refer to the Society tax specialist.)

+10. Special Purpose and Dedicated Funds

-At this time it is the policy of Wyewood to not have Dedicated Funds, but rather to work from a budget out of General Funds.
+At this time, Wyewood has no Dedicated Funds.

+11. Additional Policies of the Branch (Barony of Wyewood)

 11.1 Bank Account Identification and Structure